-\ The final report should be e-mailed to info@ASEeducationfoundation.org within one week of completing the on-site evaluation.
+The final report should be e-mailed to info@ASEeducationfoundation.org within one week of completing the on-site evaluation.
 A confirmation email will be sent to you within 48 hours of receiving these documents.
-All payment forms and receipts should be submitted to the ASE Education Foundation office at the same time the final report is submitted.

 COLLISION REPAIR & REFINISH SUPPLEMENTARY SHEETS (Standards 1-5)